alexpineda/three-janitor/README.md

 [![Version](https://badgen.net/npm/v/three-janitor?color=green)](https://www.npmjs.com/package/three-janitor)

-A janitor is a utility class that can be used to clean up resources (particularly GPU allocated) that are no longer needed.
-Zero-dependencies.
+> A janitor is a utility class that can be used to clean up resources, especially GPU allocated ones, that are no longer needed by your program.

 ## Installation

-This library requires the peer dependency [three](https://github.com/mrdoob/three.js/).
+The library only requires the peer dependency [three](https://github.com/mrdoob/three.js/).

 ```sh
 npm install three three-janitor